Introduction to Multi-Armed Bandits: Introduction: Scope and Motivation

 \xhdr{Contexts.} In each round, an algorithm may observe some \emph{context} before choosing an action.
 Such context often comprises the known properties of the current user, and allows for personalized actions.

-The algorithm has a different high-level objective.
-It is no longer interested in learning one good arm, since any one arm may be great for some contexts, and terrible for some others.
-Instead, it strives to learn the best \emph{policy} which maps contexts to arms (while not spending too much time exploring).
+Reward now depends on both the context and the chosen arm.
+Accordingly, the algorithm's goal is to find the best \emph{policy} which maps contexts to arms.

-\xhdr{Bayesian priors.} Each problem can be studied under a \emph{Bayesian} approach, whereby the problem instance comes from a known distribution (called \emph{Bayesian prior}).
+\xhdr{Bayesian priors.} In the \emph{Bayesian} approach, the problem instance comes from a known distribution, called the \emph{Bayesian prior}.
 One is typically interested in provable guarantees in expectation over this distribution.

 \xhdr{Structured rewards.} Rewards may have a known structure, \eg arms correspond to points in $\R^d$, and in each round the reward is a linear (resp., concave or Lipschitz) function of the chosen arm.